wayne-butterworth/recruiter-autoresponse/README.md

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

 I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
+Also, at this time I have a preference for remote or mostly remote positions, although would consider other positions if they are otherwise attractive.

-Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?
+Can you please send along the company name, a job description and total compensation details for the role you're reaching out in reference to?

 While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.